vipulnaik/diet-exercise-health/notes/2022-11-09-pfizer-covid-vaccine-updated-booster-dose.md

 happened that Wednesday November 9 is a convenient time for a vaccine appointment, since Wednesday is a no-meeting day at work.
 So I ended up making the appointment for 3 PM on Wednesday, November 9, 2022.

+## Booster shot (Wednesday November 9)

+I left my home around 2:45 PM.
+I arrived at Walgreens around 2:51 PM.
+There was a long line at the pharmacy; I wasn't sure if I could move to the head of the line due to my vacine appointment, so I just waited in line.
+I had to fill in a form.
+I had not carried my COVID vaccine card (I carry my insurance card always, though I didn't need to show it).
+I was asked for my COVID vaccine card, so instead of the actual card I showed the photo of the card after searching for it in my email on my phone.

+I then waited for the pharmacist to be available to give me my shot.
+After some waiting, I got the shot on my right arm.
+It was a very small dose.

+After finishing receiving the booster shot at around 3:54 PM, I sat for a few minutes and then did some shopping at the Walgreens that I had been meaning to do for some time.

+I also received a new COVID vaccination card with the new booster dose listed.
+So I now have my COVID vaccine information split across two vaccination cards.
+I took a picture of the new card and saved it;
+after returning home I also stored the new vaccination card carefully.